Keith Ward: Academic work

 Ward was born on 22 August 1938 in Hexham.
 He graduated in 1962 with a Bachelor of Arts degree from the University of Wales and from 1964 to 1969 was a lecturer in logic at the University of Glasgow.
 He earned a Bachelor of Letters degree from Linacre College, Oxford, in 1968.
+Ward has MA and DD degrees from both Cambridge and Oxford universities, and an honorary DD from the University of Glasgow.

 From 1969 to 1971 he was lecturer in philosophy at the University of St Andrews.
 In 1972, he was ordained as a priest in the Church of England.
 From 1971 to 1975 he was lecturer in philosophy of religion at the University of London.
 From 1975 to 1983, he was dean of Trinity Hall, Cambridge.
 He was appointed the F. D. Maurice Professor of Moral and Social Theology at the University of London in 1982, professor of history and philosophy of religion at King's College London in 1985 and Regius Professor of Divinity at the University of Oxford in 1991, a post from which he retired in 2004.

 In 1992, Ward was a visiting professor at the Claremont Graduate University in California.
 In 1993–94, he delivered the prestigious Gifford Lectures at the University of Glasgow.
 He was the Gresham Professor of Divinity between 2004 and 2008 at Gresham College, London.

 Ward is on the council of the Royal Institute of Philosophy and is a member of the editorial boards of Religious Studies, the Journal of Contemporary Religion, Studies in Inter-Religious Dialogue and World Faiths Encounter.
 He is a member of the board of governors of the Oxford Centre for Hindu Studies.
 He has also been a visiting professor at Drake University, Iowa, and at the University of Tulsa, Oklahoma.

-Ward has MA and DD degrees from both Cambridge and Oxford universities, and an honorary DD from the University of Glasgow.